GemmaGarcias/mireiagrauReact/README.md

   ```

-## Installation in your computer
+# Installation in your computer:

-To run the server with database:
+## 1) Run the server with database:

 - Clone or download the repository: [mireiagrauPhotografExpress](https://github.com/GemmaGarcias/mireiagrauPhotografExpress)